Avocados Are Good for Your Eyes

 Eating just 1/2 an avocado will give you nearly 3.5 grams of fiber.
-The fiber consists of both soluble and insoluble fiber which aids in keeping your digestive system running smoothly.
+The fiber consists of both soluble and insoluble fiber, which aids in keeping your digestive system running smoothly.
 Studies have shown that soluble fiber slows the breakdown of carbohydrates in your body.
-This helps to make you feel full for a longer time.
-Studies and research has shown that the avocado also contains oleic acid which is a fat that activates the part of your brain that makes your feel full.
-Researchers believe that oleic acid helps to creat a greater feeling of satiety than less healthy saturated fats.
+It helps to make you feel full for a longer time.
+Studies and research have shown that the avocado also contains oleic acid, a fat that activates the part of your brain that makes you feel full.
+Researchers believe that oleic acid helps to create a more incredible feeling of satiety than less-healthy saturated fats.

 Avocados are high in the mineral potassium.
-Low potassium levels can lead to high blood pressure, which raises your risk of heart attack, stroke and kidney disease.
-Research has shown that the avocado contains more potassium than the banana and is a very beneficial food to eat to help to normalize blood pressure and lower the risk of kidney failure and heart disease.
-The avocado has oleic acid and dietary fiber which also is key in normalizing blood sugar levels which is great for heart health and helping to reduce the risk of diabetes.
+Low potassium levels can lead to high blood pressure, which raises your risk of heart attack, stroke, and kidney disease.
+Evidence suggests that eating avocados can help stabilize blood pressure, reduce the risk of kidney failure and heart disease, and contain more potassium than bananas.
+Olive oil and fiber from avocados help regulate blood sugar and lower the risk of diabetes, which is good for heart health.